 Table 11, Sexual Assault Forensic Examiner (SAFE) Locations, lists locations within the Madison College district where SAFE exams are available at no cost to eligible victims.
-A complete and current listing of SAFE programs in Wisconsin statewide can be found online at https://sane.doj.wi.gov/locations.
-More general information regarding the SAFE program is provided on the Wisconsin Coalition Against Sexual Assault (WCASA)'s website at https://www.wcasa.org/what-we-do.
+A complete and current listing of SAFE programs in Wisconsin statewide can be found online at sane.doj.wi.gov/locations.
+More general information regarding the SAFE program is provided on the Wisconsin Coalition Against Sexual Assault (WCASA)'s website at wcasa.org.